socrata/arcs/README.md

 add additional patterns or blacklist elements, which you can do easily enough.
 The query blacklist is in the `data` directory.
 Additionally, it may be useful to supply custom filters for particular tasks.
-For example, if you want to launch a CrowdFlower task to collect judgments limited to only multi-term queries, you can supply custom filters like so:
+For example, if you want to launch a crowdsourcing task to collect judgments limited to only multi-term queries, you can supply custom filters like so:

 ```sh